nveniz/cs451-docker_container/README.md

 ### Running

-To run the container you must change the [DIRECTORY TO MAP] the directory you want to share with the container and use the following command:
+To run the container you must change the [DIRECTORY TO MAP] to the directory you want to share with the container and use the following command:

 ```bash
 docker run -it -v [DIRECTORY TO MAP]:/home/$(id -un)/shared --hostname=epl451 epl451:latest